Pathway in Monet's Garden at Giverny c1901 | Oil Painting Reproduction

 Price: $299.00

-Pathway in Monet's Garden at Giverny is a Claude Monet impressionist oil painting displaying a riot of color.
-It is just one of the many Monet Giverny paintings created at his beautiful home in Normandy, Northern France.
+The Pathway in Monet's Garden at Giverny is a Claude Monet Impressionist oil painting, displaying a riot of color.
+It is just one of many Monet's Giverny paintings created at his beautiful home in Normandy, Northern France.

 When was Monet's Garden Pathway painted?

-This joyful Monet garden painting is stunningly beautiful and one of our most requested art reproductions.
+Monet's garden paintings are stunningly beautiful, and The Pathway is one of our most popular art reproductions.
 Among the many Monet landscape oil paintings, it provides a fascinating insight into his artistic techniques and the planting in his iconic garden.

-Monet was over sixty years old when he created this painting.
-By this point in his career, he was immensely famous and successful.
-Nonetheless, he suffered from cataracts later in life, slowly destroying his perception of color.
+Claude Monet was over sixty years old when he created this oil painting.
+At this point in his career, he was immensely famous and successful, but already suffering from cataracts that were slowly destroying his perception of color.

-While Pathway in Monet's Garden at Giverny is relatively crisp, later works such as The Artists' House Seen from the Rose Garden (c.1922) demonstrate his deteriorating sight.
-This progression becomes even more evident compared with almost entirely abstract works such as The Garden Giverny (1922).
+While Pathway in Monet's Garden at Giverny is a relatively crisp painting, later artworks, such as The Artist's House Seen from the Rose Garden (c.
+1922), illustrate his deteriorating sight.
+The progression of his failing eyesight is more evident in his later and entirely abstract paintings.

 Where is Monet's Garden?

-Monet's oil painting depicts his walled garden at Giverny.
+Monet's oil painting depicts his walled garden at Giverny, known as Clos Normand.
 Giverny is a town about 70 kilometers northwest of Paris.
 Art lovers still flock to the city and Monet's house to marvel at his stunning gardens and water lily pond.

 Monet particularly enjoyed painting from the comfort of his own home in later life.
 His care and diligence are evident in his careful attention to each flower.

-As well as his iconic Water Lily paintings, there are several Claude Monet garden paintings.
-These artworks focus exclusively on the trees and flowers he so carefully planted.
+In addition to his iconic Water Lily paintings, Claude Monet created several notable garden paintings.
+His oil paintings focus exclusively on the trees and flowers he so carefully planted.
 They include paintings such as The Artist's Garden at Giverny (1900) and The Iris Garden at Giverny (1899).

 What does Monet's Pathway oil painting represent?